MARTIN GARCIA Facundo Damian

 congresos y reuniones científicas

-Pumping the Future Dry: Water and Development in the Argentine Grape Belt, 1950-1990
+Pumping the Future Dry: Expansion, Expertise, and Collapse in the Irrigated Grapelands of Argentina, 1950-1990

-In the arid provinces of western Argentina, which receive less than 20 cm of annual rainfall, progress has long demanded water.
-This is true of the province of San Juan, the subject of my first book, but even more so of its larger neighbor Mendoza.
-For over a century, Mendoza has embraced a sociotechnical imaginary of ever-expanding irrigation, and this engineering project has produced a robust political and material infrastructure.
-As the project of expansion began to exhaust the supply of surface water, the province doubled down on the logic of this sociotechnical imaginary, seeking to draw upon groundwater as a solution.
-Yet this attempt to maintain the larger infrastructure of production would lead to a rapid drawdown of aquifers, an overproduction of grapes, and a combined ecological and market collapse that would unravel the model of irrigated agriculture and the infrastructure it rested upon.
+In the arid province of Mendoza, every dream of modernity has begun by imagining an abundance of water.
+For over a century, Mendoza and the neighboring province of San Juan embraced a sociotechnical imaginary of ever-expanding irrigation, and this engineering project produced a robust political and material infrastructure.
+As the project of expansion began to exhaust the supply of surface water, the provinces doubled down on the logic of this sociotechnical imaginary, seeking to draw upon groundwater as a solution.
+But this attempt to maintain the larger infrastructure of production would lead to a rapid drawdown of aquifers, an overproduction of grapes, and a combined ecological and market collapse that would unravel the model of irrigated agriculture and the infrastructure it rested upon.